6 For to be carnally minded is death, but to be spiritually minded is life and peace. Romans 8:6 (NKJV)

 David always turned to the Lord and repented after committing sins against Him.
-It was a priority to please the Lord, even those times when he failed to do so.
-He would listen to his conscience, turn back to God to seek forgiveness, and make amends the best he could to atone to others for his wrongdoing.
-He had the Spirit of God working in his imperfect life, shaping him and guiding him to become the king that God wanted him to be.
+It was a priority for him to seek to please the Lord, even though there were many times when he failed to do so.
+When this happened, he would listen to his conscience, turn back to God to seek forgiveness, and make amends the best he could to atone to others for his wrongdoing.
+He had the Spirit of God working in his imperfect life, shaping him and guiding him to become the person and king that God wanted him to be.

-Christ would not come to earth until a thousand years after David, but the benefits of forgiveness and life that Christ’s sacrifice brings us was held on account through David’s holy tabernacle sacrifices.
-These were done in a manner prescribed by God to satisfy heavenly requirements until Christ Himself came.
+Christ would not come to earth until a thousand years after David, but the benefits of forgiveness and the life that Christ’s sacrifice brings us were provided through David’s holy tabernacle sacrifices.
+These were done in a manner prescribed by God to satisfy heavenly requirements until Christ Himself came to fulfill them.

-Forgiveness does not come cheap.
-The forgiveness of sin only comes through the blood, as the wages of sin is death.
-It was only through the loving sacrifice of Jesus Christ that we can experience true healing and wholeness forever.
+Forgiveness does not come without expense.
+The forgiveness of sin only comes through the shedding of blood, as the wages of sin is death.
+It is only through the loving sacrifice of Jesus Christ that we can experience God’s true healing, restoration, and wholeness forever.

-As the prophet Isaiah foretold about Jesus, the coming Messiah:
+As the prophet Isaiah foretold about Jesus, the Messiah, many centuries before He came:

-We come to the cross to experience complete forgiveness for all our sins and shortcomings.
-That is the only way we can be truly freed from our sins to live eternally with the Lord.
+We come to the cross to experience complete forgiveness for all of our sins and shortcomings.
+In this way we can be truly freed from our sins to live eternally with the Lord.
 Despite his many shortcomings, David’s faith and attachment to God allowed him to press into the fullness of God’s forgiveness and to be regarded as faultless in God’s eyes.

-When our conscience calls us to respond to our bad thoughts, words or actions that we know are contrary to God’s laws, we have two options: 1) we can respond by turning back to God, seeking HIs forgiveness, turning away from our sin, and making amends to those we hurt if possible, or 2) we can ignore our conscience and keep going the same way.
+When our conscience calls us to respond to our own bad thoughts, words, or actions which we know are contrary to God’s law, we have two options: 1) we can respond by turning back to God, seeking His forgiveness, turning away from our sin, and making amends to those we have hurt, if possible, or 2) we can ignore our conscience and just keep going along the same harmful ways.

-We all sin and find ourselves at this crossroads, but the likely result of habitually choosing option 2 is a life that continues to slide down a slippery slope of poor choices.
-Our conscience can become seared, making it easier and easier to find ourselves on a downward spiral along a path of ever-more damage and destruction, or even death.
+We all sin and find ourselves at this crossroads, but the likely result of habitually choosing the second path is a life that will continually slide down a slippery slope of poor choices.
+Our conscience can eventually become seared, making it easier and easier to find ourselves on a downward spiral along a path of ever-more damage and destruction, or even death.

 Is there something in our conscience that we have been ignoring and need to take before God?

 Father God, hear us as we come to You with all of our sins, imperfections, and shortcomings.
-Help us to listen to our conscience today and to return to walking with You along the path of life.
-May we be touched by Your Spirit to experience true freedom, healing, and forgiveness provided through the sacrificial death and resurrection of Jesus Christ.
+Help us to listen to our conscience today and to fully return to You, walking along Your path of light and life.
+May we be touched by Your Spirit to experience the true freedom, healing, and forgiveness provided through the sacrificial death and resurrection of Jesus Christ.
 We ask this in Jesus name, Amen